-We may well live to read “where-were-you-when…” obituaries for Time magazine.
-But this month, a stream of UK newspapers, magazines, broadcasters, Tweets and blogs lamented the death of a 9-year-old monthly magazine with a circulation of under 25,000.
+We may well live to read “where-were-you-when…” obituaries for Time magazine and Rolling Stone.
+But this month, a stream of UK newspapers, magazines, broadcasters, Tweets and blogs lamented the death of a nine-year-old monthly magazine with a circulation of under 25,000.
 In a farewell blog, the magazine’s founder reflected on the trials of traditional media and said: “I wouldn’t be surprised to see any media enterprise… shut their doors tomorrow.
 I wouldn’t bat an eyelid”.
-Broadcaster Danny Baker tweeted: “Other than the BBC shutting down, I cannot think of lousier media news.”
-GQ editor Dylan Jones wrote of ”an extraordinary magazine produced by a magnificent bunch of people, and one that will be much missed.”
+London broadcaster Danny Baker tweeted: “Other than the BBC shutting down, I cannot think of lousier media news.”
+GQ editor Dylan Jones wrote of “an extraordinary magazine produced by a magnificent bunch of people, and one that will be much missed.”

 Media folk are not supposed to be that sentimental about other people’s work.